Movie reviews of movies released theatrically in 2012.

 92. Lockout, directed by James Mather and Stephen St. Leger (3/10)

 So we’ve seen this story before once or twice.
-Read the rest of the review.
+The new angle is that it occurs in space.

 93. Taken 2, directed by Olivier Megaton (3/10)